emkalyvas/HomeAssistanceAddons/README.md

 # MnApps Home Assistant Add-ons

-Welcome to the **MnApps Home Assistant Add-on Repository**.
-This repository contains custom-built Home Assistant add-ons designed to effortlessly convert self-hosted services into installable components within your Home Assistant ecosystem.
+This repository contains self-hosted services converted to be installable components within your Home Assistant ecosystem.

 ---